Posted: 01 Aug 2010

 The graphics processing unit (GPU) has evolved from a single-purpose graphics accelerator to a tool that can greatly accelerate the performance of high-performance computing (HPC) applications.
 Previous studies have shown that discrete GPUs, while energy efficient for compute-intensive scientific applications, consume very high power.
 In fact, a compute-capable discrete GPU can draw more than 200 watts by itself, which can be as much as an entire compute node (without a GPU).
 This massive power draw presents a serious roadblock to the adoption of GPUs in low-power environments, such as embedded systems.
 Even when being considered for data centers, the power draw of a GPU presents a problem as it increases the demand placed on support infrastructure such as cooling and available supplies of power, driving up cost.
 With the advent of compute-capable integrated GPUs with power consumption in the tens of watts, we believe it is time to re-evaluate the notion of GPUs being power-hungry.
 In this paper, we present the first evaluation of the energy efficiency of integrated GPUs for green HPC.
 We make use of four specific workloads, each representative of a different computational dwarf, and evaluate them across three different platforms: a multicore system, a high-performance discrete GPU, and a low-power integrated GPU.
 We find that the integrated GPU delivers superior energy savings and a comparable energy-delay product (EDP) when compared to its discrete counterpart, and it can still outperform the CPUs of a multicore system at a fraction of the power.

-@article {springerlink:10.1007/s00450-010-0128-y,
+BibTex:@article {springerlink:10.1007/s00450-010-0128-y,

 author = {Scogland, T. and Lin, H. and Feng, W.},